patroytall/patrick-roy-me/src/articles/001-determinism-rules.md

 Bug hides in warning lists because once a few warnings become permanent nobody looks at the list anymore.

 Every warning should be addressed be it in the start sequence, build or deployment.
-Block your build or deployments if they have warnings.
+Block your builds or deployments if they have warnings.

-If you cannot disable a third party warning by any mean, document it in the project's README for example.
+If you cannot disable a third party warning by any means, document it in the project's README for example to ensure no one tries to silence it again.

 Tools being imperfect will produce warnings that are not relevant to your context; security tools for example often do.
 Use the broadest configuration possible to disable them.
 In code, you can often disable a warning locally.
 Do not permit this because you will have no way of tracking what justified the bypass.
 When disabling warnings, document why you did close to the disabling configuration.
 This is important because you do not want to second guess the bypasses.
 Configuring broadly will likely cause a few legit cases to be missed but the lack of pollution from fine grained disabling will benefit the system as a whole.